glenpiper/glenwrites/2019_APA_Alcantar_DRAFT.md

 *Weight: 9%

-Selected:
+Selected: 5

 *Comments:
-This is a tricky category for the Service Desk, as the fluid & ever changing nature of the technology we support makes it difficult for anyone to truly "master" everything.
-That said, Mike makes a really good run at it and is probably at a 4.5/5 & the all-around tech leader at the Service Desk.
-He pushes himself to learn the base/standard technologies, the changes that new tech cause in/to them, and to quickly get up to speed on the new tech as it hits us.
-And while he's doing this, he also keeps in mind the necessity of processing it in such a way that it becomes understandable for the SD staff and clients.
+Mike continued to be a tech leader at the SD, setting the standard in accepting & getting up to speed on new standards/technologies.

 **12. PROFESSIONAL DEVELOPMENT REQUIREMENT: